 F3 Aussiedoodles are the third filial generation of Aussiedoodles.
 They can be produced by breeding together two F2 Aussiedoodles.
 As with the other 50% Poodle and 50% Australian Shepherd generations, their characteristics are very unpredictable.

-It is important to note that hybrid vigor is practically nonexistent in these Aussiepoos though.
+It is important to note that hybrid vigor is practically nonexistent in these Aussiedoodles though.
 This, in a way, makes them inferior genetically to the F1 and F2 Aussiepoos.
 Which, as well as the time required to breed them, means they rarely occur.

 These might be referred to as Multi-Generational Aussiedoodles.